CZ-NIC/knot-resolver/doc/user/config-lua.rst

    **Therefore, use this only when you don't have any other option.
    And please let us know about it and we might try to accomodate your usecase in the declarative configuration.**

+   A reference to many internals like Lua options can be found in `the developer documentation <./dev/index.html>`_.
+   The Lua layer and this docs are very similar to what they were in Knot Resolver 5.x.

 .. option:: lua/script-only: true|false

    :default: false